Strategizer/app/README.md

 ## Alpha release

 <ul>
-<li> We are planning to release an alpha version of the app by 15th Oct 2020.</li>
+<li> We are planning to release an alpha version of the app SOON (currently the app structure and the analysis logic is under discussion)</li>
 </ul>